BenMacrae/Wk4WornData/CodeBook.md

 * fBodyGyroJerkMag

-The meanings behind these names can be deduced from: t = time space, f = frequency space (i.e. after a Fast Fourier Transform).
+The meanings behind these names can be deduced from: t = timespace, f = frequencyspace (i.e. after a Fast Fourier Transform).
 Body = we have removed the effect of gravity.
 Gravity =  acceleration due to gravity.
 Acc = measured by the accelerometer.
-Gyro = Measured by the gyroscope.
+Gyro = measured by the gyroscope.
 Mag = magnitude of the variable. -X, -Y or -Z indicates the component in just that dimension.
 Jerk = Derived measurement of jerk.
 If this is not present then the measurement is the acceleration.

+All features have been normalised so that the max value is in the bound [1,-1]

 We have then taken the mean and standard deviation of these, demarked by mean() and std() in the variable names.